kkarbowiak/kkarbowiak.github.io/docs/_posts/2019-04-11-laaf-logging.md

 last_modified_at: 2019-04-11
 ---

 Logging is very important.
 In fact it is so important that I would even paraphrase the famous quote and say it is _too important to be left to chance_.
+I might even argue that logging is as important as the application's features.
+Perhaps not for the user, but definitely for you, the maintainer.

 Quite often logs, or perhaps also a memory dump, are all a developer has while investigating a problem reported by a customer.
 If the reproduction rate is low or there is no access to the machine on which the problem occurs, the importance of high quality logs becomes evident.